dcc-cc3002/final-reality-java-maxicabalinf/README.md

 ---
 # Abstract
+## v2
+Implement weapon restrictions using Double Dispatch and exceptions when corresponds, along with tests.

+## v1
 This commit implements a new Weapon subclass (Staff), differentiates between black and white mages implementing the abstract class AbstractMage and BlackMage and WhiteMage classes.
 The Main file tests for equals() method correctness for all new implemented classes.
 Also, it modifies the exception InvalidStatValueException, adding the bound field that